BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
+    Culture isn't just a phenomenon of nations.
-    There's a culture to every town, school, and every relationship between two people.
+    There's a culture to every town, school, and relationship.
 </p>

 <p>